VSI OpenVMS x86-64 V9.2-3

 Important

-VSI OpenVMS x86-64 will not boot on the system that fails either of the following CPU feature checks:
+VSI OpenVMS x86-64 will not boot on a system that fails either of the following CPU feature checks:

 • The host system check (via the vmscheck.py script)